-Cross Border Xpress inaugurated the new Cross Border Terminal connecting to Tijuana International Airport.
-This is the first facility of its kind in the western hemisphere.
+The Cross Border Xpress terminal connecting to Tijuana International Airport is now one-year old, and a great success.
+The biggest problem seem to have been not enough parking, so another lot was opened in November.
+CBX is the first facility of its kind in the western hemisphere.
 The Smart Border Coalition congratulates all those who have worked so hard to make this important facility for the San Diego-Tijuana air traffic system.
 Cross Border Xpress is for ticketed passengers only.
-Passengers pass through United States Customs and Border Protection prior to cross the enclosed bridge to Tijuana International Airport.
+Passengers pass through United States Customs and Border Protection prior to crossing the enclosed bridge to Tijuana International Airport.
 They then pass through Mexican Immigration (INAMI) and proceed to airline check-in and departure.
 Passengers on flights into Tijuana exit the airport by the bridge and are cleared into the United States by Customs and Border Protection.
 SENTRI/Global Entry, Ready and General Lanes are available.